hhd-dev/hid-tools/README.md

 ## hid-replay

-`hid-replay` takes the output from `hid-recorder` and replays it through a virtual HID device that looks exactly like the one recorded.
+`hid-replay` takes the output from `hid-recorder` and replays it through a virtual HID device that looks exactly like the one recorded. `hid-replay` requires UHID support so make sure `pyudev` is installed.

 ```
 $ sudo hid-replay recording-file.hid